Studies Designated as Not Human Research

 With some studies, it may not be clear if it is human subject research.
 Some sponsors or publications may require verification that a study does not constitute human subjects research from the IRB.

-You can now use iRIS to submit your Application for Designation of Not Human Subject Research.
-To do this please go to iRIS and submit the appropriate application.
-For step-by-step guides on how to access iRIS or how to submit the Application for Designation of Not Human Subject Research go to the iRIS Training Portal.
+You can now use the iRIS system to submit your Application for Designation of Not Human Subject Research.
+To do this please log in to iRIS and submit the appropriate application.
+For step-by-step guides on how to access iRIS or how to submit the Application for Designation of Not Human Subject Research look in the HELP menu within iRIS.